Anatomy – Anus and Rectum

 top

-NEUROPHYSIOLOGY (Defecation Reflex) Physiologically, Gorsch states that defecation is best explained prednisone on the basis of a modified somatic autonomic reflex, normally under cortical control, and in which the desire to defecate may be conveniently distinguished from the act of defecation.
+NEUROPHYSIOLOGY (Defecation Reflex) Physiologically, Gorsch states that defecation is best explained best generic levitra overnight on the basis of a modified somatic autonomic reflex, normally under cortical control, and in which the desire to defecate may be conveniently distinguished from the act of defecation.
 The so-called “trigger zones” at which the initial sensory stimuli arise and produce the desire to defecate, are probably in the rectal musculature as well as in the anorectal line, which is the more important trigger zone.
 Threshold stimuli arise normally from the anorectal junctional area and are conveyed by the spinal sensory nerves, to initiate the active phase of defecation.
 The distention of the rectal wall also gives rise to some extent, to the desire to defecate through the sympathetic afferent nerves.
 This results reflexly, in a relaxation of the anal sphincters, particularity the internal, and a contraction of the rectal musculature.
 The act may be inhibited by the will.

 On the other hand, voluntary relaxation of the anal sphincters with voluntary contraction of the colon and its complimentary muscles, with the expulsion of the rectal contents, is the actual act of defecation.